mkudija/mkudija.github.io/reading/notes/2020-11-18-After Virtue.md

 ## Ch 15 - The Virtues, the Unity of a Human life and the Concept of a Tradition

-***Summary: MacIntyre describes the understanding of social life required for the virtues, which finds its foundation in unity of narrative of a person's life.***
+***Summary: MacIntyre describes the understanding of social life required for the virtues, which finds its foundation in unity of narrative of a person's life which is at odds with the modern view of individualism.***

 - obstacles to unity of each human life as a whole (204)
   - social: modernity partitions each life into segments